CDA finally sends team to QAU for land demarcation

 -

-CDA finally sends team to QAU for land demarcationJanuary 12, 2017Print : Islamabad
+CDA finally sends team to QAU for land demarcationJanuary 12, 2017Print : National

 The CDA officials will regularly visit the area for the next several days to complete the job together with the QAU estate and project directorate staff members.